Greyhound Racing in Kansas | GREY2K USA Worldwide

 A greyhound bred on a Kansas farm for racing

-A greyhound bred on a Kansas farm for racing.
+A greyhound bred on a Kansas farm.
 (Jacobs Racing)

 In 1986, Kansas voters decided by referendum to amend the state constitution to allow pari-mutuel wagering at racetracks.1 The legislature passed the Kansas Parimutuel Racing Act the following year.
 Greyhound racing began in 1989 with the opening of two dog tracks – Wichita Greyhound Park and The Woodlands.
 A third track, Camptown Greyhound Park, opened for six months in 1995 before closing.
-It then reopened in 2000 under new ownership, but closed again due to financial losses at the end of the year.2 By 2008, live racing had ceased at all Kansas greyhound tracks following a 95% decline in betting.3 Greyhound racing itself remains legal in the state but new victims continue to be bred at dozens of greyhound farms in Abilene and the surrounding area.4 Repeated attempt to revive dog racing with slot machine profits have failed.
-A 2022 bill authorizing sports wagering prohibited simulcast wagering on greyhound races.5
+It then reopened in 2000 under new ownership, but closed again due to financial losses at the end of the year.2 By 2008, live racing had ceased at all Kansas greyhound tracks following a 95% decline in betting.3 Repeated attempts to revive dog racing with slot machine profits have failed even as dozens of greyhound breeding farms continue to operate.4

 Kansas Live Greyhound Betting chart

-In July 2020, GREY2K USA Worldwide investigators released video recordings of notorious greyhound breeder Ursula Abbie O’Donnell engaged in live lure training on her Abilene farm, located not two miles from the headquarters of the National Greyhound Association.
-Ms. O’Donnell provides dogs for racing in multiple states.
-Federal and state complaints have been filed and the case is pending.
+In July 2020, GREY2K USA Worldwide investigators released video recordings of notorious greyhound breeder Ursula Abbie O’Donnell engaged in live lure training on her Abilene farm, located not two miles from the headquarters of the National Greyhound Associatio Ms. O’Donnell provides dogs for racing in multiple states.
 "Live lure training" refers to the use of small animals, commonly rabbits, to excite and enhance a chase instinct in young greyhounds.
-Screaming animals are dangled before greyhounds, dragged in front of them on ropes, or simple set loose to be attacked.
+Screaming animals are dangled before greyhounds, dragged in front of them on ropes, or simply set loose to be attacked.
 These fragile animals often suffer cruel and miserable deaths.

-Ms. O’Donnell has a particularly corrupt history and was arrested in 2002 for felony animal cruelty surrounding a scheme to kill thousands of unwanted Florida greyhounds by gunshot to the head.
-In the years since she escaped prosecution, she has been found with drug-positive dogs multiple times, has paid a substantial fine, but still retains her license in the state of Florida.
+Ms. O’Donnell has a particularly corrupt history and was arrested in 2002 for felony animal cruelty surrounding a scheme to kill thousands of unwanted Florida greyhounds by gunshot to the head.5 In the years since she escaped prosecution, she has been found with drug-positive dogs multiple times.

 1. “Parimutuel Racing Act,” Kansas Racing and Gaming Commission, krgc.ks.gov (accessed April 29, 2015).